Mauritius Travel Guide

 Bras D’Eau National Park

-If anywhere in Mauritius is off-the-beaten-track, then it must be the rarely visited Bras D’Eau National Park.
+If anywhere in Mauritius is off-the-beaten-track, then it must be the rarely visited Bras d’Eau National Park, one of just 3 National parks on Mauritius.
 Located on the northeast coast, near the settlement of Poste Lafayette, the park is one of only three national parks on Mauritius and one of the few places where you can walk through native forest.

 After the arrival of humans on the island, and the introduction of sugar cane farming, most of the native forest on Mauritius was destroyed.
 Today, a small section of forest exists at Bras D’Eau national park, which can be accessed via a walking trail.
 The forest is a good place to spot different birds, although many are not native to the island.